Back to Systems

 Problem Space

-Multi-agent workflows can become ambiguous when tasks, permissions, outputs, and responsibilities are passed through unstructured prompts.
+Multi-agent workflows become ambiguous when tasks, permissions, outputs, and responsibilities are passed through unstructured prompts.
+Nothing records who delegated, under what authority, with what budget, or what evidence must come back.

 System Direction